reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.2.4 =
+* Added:	  Check to make sure a field isn't empty after the filter.
+If it is empty, skip over it.

 = 3.2.2.3 =
 * Added:	  Subsections now show icon if they have it.
 Show text only (without indent) if they do not.